Starbound-Neon/Neon/Lua.md

 #### Sets the player's AssetDigest to the specified value.

-`digest : string - The UUID to set.`
+`digest : string - The AssetDigest to set.`

 Example usage: